MarufZak/study-logs/understanding-linux-kernel/README.md

 | struct hlist_node | pid_chain | The links to the next and previous elements in the hash chain list |
 | struct list_head  | pid_list  | the head of the per-PID list                                       |

+So essentially the addresses for hash tables are stored in `pid_hash` data structure, which is an array.
+Array items are accesses through hash table type (like PIDTYPE_PID), and it points to the hash table address.
+The value of hash table is the doubly linked list that stores the process descriptors that mapped to the same index.
+To find related process descriptors kernel takes the pids array and takes the corresponding index (for ex PIDTYPE_TGID) and take pid_list property. `pids[PIDTYPE_TGID]→pid_list`.

 ## FAQ

 - Is Linux kernel a process?